Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Application to Robustness to Noise Distribution Misspecification and Empirical Noise Estimation

 where the supremum is taken over all $(x,u) \in \bx \times \bu$ and $g: \bx \to \mathbb{R}$ such that $\gglip\leq 1$.
 Clearly, for each fixed $x,u$, the function $g(f(x,u,\cdot)): \bW \to \mathbb{R}$ is $\flipw$-Lipschitz.
 Then the proof is complete due to the definition of Wasserstein-1 distance. \end{proof}

 \begin{theorem} Assume that $\bu$ is compact and that $c:\bx\times\bu\to\bR$ is nonnegative, bounded, continuous, and $\clip$-Lipschitz continuous in $x$.
-Further, assume that $f$ is continuous in $(x,u)$ and that $\flipx$-Lipschitz continuous in $x$ and $\flipw$-Lipschtiz continuous in $w$. \begin{enumerate}[label=\roman*)] \item If $\beta \flipx < 1$, then
+Further, assume that $f$ is continuous in $(x,u)$, $\flipx$-Lipschitz continuous in $x$ and $\flipw$-Lipschitz continuous in $w$. \begin{enumerate}[label=\roman*)] \item If $\beta \flipx < 1$, then